 Legal, Ethical & Professional Issues (COUN 503) introduces students to concepts regarding ethical and legal issues encountered by licensed professional counselors.
 Professional codes of ethics are highlighted in resolving ethical dilemmas and decision-making, as well as legalities of the profession.
 Issues within the business side of professional practice are explored.
-3 credit hours context of professional counselling.

 Human Growth & Development (COUN 504) explores individuals throughout the lifespan in the areas of cognitive, personality, physical, and social development specifically through the examination of various theories.
-3 credit hours

-Christian Spiritual Formation (COUN 505 level) studies the essential character qualities of effective biblical servant leader-teachers, and the principles for ethical influence, communication, instruction, problem-solving, and decision-making with the
+Christian Spiritual Formation (COUN 505 level) studies the essential character qualities of effective biblical servant leader-teachers, and the principles for ethical influence, communication, instruction, problem-solving, and decision-making with the context of professional counselling.